logichub/brande-help-center/section-6-collaboration/internal-vs-client-views.md

 - Content Agent recommendations and capabilities
 - Content Calendar with scheduling tools
 - Dashboard with analytics and insights
-- Announcement messages [NEEDS REVIEW: confirm visibility in team view]
+- Announcement messages and product updates
 - Team management and invitations
 - Integration setup and publishing controls
 - Full commenting and collaboration tools